abirh2/ramadan-companion/SECURITY.md

 4. Credit the researcher (with permission)
 5. Publish a security advisory if appropriate

-Thank you for helping keep Ramadan Companion secure!
+Thank you for helping keep Deen Companion secure!